uberfastman/fantasy-football-metrics-weekly-report/README.md

         ```bash
         Successfully built ae1d93516452
         Successfully tagged fantasy-football-metrics-weekly-report_app:latest
         WARNING: Image for service app was built because it did not already exist.
-To rebuild this image you must use `docker-compose build` or `docker-compose up --build`.
+To rebuild this image you must use `docker compose build` or `docker compose up --build`.
         Creating fantasy-football-metrics-weekly-report_app_1 ... done
         ```

-       **NOTE**: If you are running *Docker for Windows* and you see errors when trying to build the Docker container and/or run `docker-compose up -d`, please go to the [Docker on Windows](#docker-on-windows) section in [Troubleshooting](#troubleshooting) for workarounds!
+       **NOTE**: If you are running *Docker for Windows* and you see errors when trying to build the Docker container and/or run `docker compose up -d`, please go to the [Docker on Windows](#docker-on-windows) section in [Troubleshooting](#troubleshooting) for workarounds!

     2. *ALL SUBSEQUENT RUNS*: After the initial build of the Docker container, you will not see all the same build output as you did the first time.
 Instead, simply wait until you see the below output: